thejsway/thejsway/manuscript/chapter13.md

 Your mission here is to create a `showChild()` function that shows one a of children of an DOM element node.
 This function takes as parameter the parent node and the child node index.
 Error cases like non-element node or out-of-limits index must be taken into account.

-Here'e the associated HTML code.
+Here's the associated HTML code.

 ```html
 <h1>A title</h1>